amenadiel/google-maps-documentation/docs/MarkerLabel.md

 **Type:**  string

 The text to be displayed in the label.
-Only the first character of this string will be shown.